TugboatQA/docs/content/tugboat-cli/use-the-cli.md

 ## CLI commands

 Run `tugboat help` to see a list of commands you can execute.
+You can view the help of any command by passing the `-h` or `--help` option.
+Most of the commands support returning JSON by passing the `-j` or `--json` option.

-A few options include:
+A few common commands include:

 #### View info